|Liturgical Season||Marian Events|

 International Marian Research Institute Course Schedule

 The Pontifical Academic Program leading to STL and STD in theology with a specialization in Marian Studies offers courses in three year-round sessions.
-See our course offerings for the 2013-2014 Academic Year [in PDF requires Adobe Acrobat Reader].
+See our course offerings for Summer 2014 and also for the 2014-2015 Academic Year [in PDF requires Adobe Acrobat Reader].
 Our Academic Guide [formerly called Student Guide] is also available in PDF.

 Click here to see the